Skip to footer content

 Puppeteer Sharp

-• .NET versions: When it comes to .NET compatibility, Puppeteer Sharp comes in two flavors: Support for .Net Standard 2.0 library, .NET Framework 4.6.1, and .NET Core 2.0 or greater.
-Or, Support for .NET 8 version.
+• .NET versions: When it comes to .NET compatibility, Puppeteer Sharp supports .Net Standard 2.0 library, .NET Framework 4.6.1, and .NET Core 2.0 or greater, including .NET 8 version support.

-• App environments: Puppeteer Sharp works with Windows, Linux (you may have issues running Chrome on Linux and need to check out the troubleshooting guide on this), macOS, and Docker.
+• App environments: Puppeteer Sharp works with Windows, Linux (you may have issues running Chrome on Linux and need to check out the troubleshooting guide), macOS, and Docker.

 Key Feature Comparison: PDF Functionality in IronPDF vs. Puppeteer Sharp